Students engaged in small group discussions.

 Program Resources

-We offer two research colloquia (JOURN 901 and LSC 700) during the academic year where faculty share their research findings and methods and engage students in lively conversations about how to conduct research.
+We offer a research colloquium (JOURN 901) during the academic year where faculty share their research findings and methods and engage students in lively conversations about how to conduct research.
 We offer a teaching colloquium (JOURN 902) that explores pedagogical principles and applications that prepare students for teaching careers.
 Teaching assistantships provide hands-on training.

 Within our research groups and centers, graduate students work side by side with faculty and with each other, allowing the senior students to mentor younger students and for faculty to mentor students who are not their advisees.
 Our graduate students organize and host an annual day-long conference where they present their research in a series of panels, and they present their research at conferences around the world.